-You can build your trainings or lesson plans so that content is chunked into 20-minute or less buckets with activities at the end of every chunk.
-This by itself can make a big impact to learning and retention.
+You can build your trainings or lesson plans to chunk content into 20-minute or fewer buckets.
+Then, plan activities at the end of every chunk.
+This by itself can make a big impact on learning and retention.
 Don’t stop here though.
 Be bold and do something different.

-What about sending out a short video from one of your executive leaders 7 days post training highlighting the most important concepts learned and why that information is important to the company?
+What about sending out a short video from one of your executive leaders 7 days post-training?
+You could highlight the most important concepts learned and remind learners why that information is important to the company.

-One company I supported as a learning consultant brought their participants back together for a virtual café with guided discussion questions 30 days post training to discuss how each participant had applied concepts learned in their work or with their team.
+One company I supported as a learning consultant brought their participants back together 30 days post-training.
+In that session, they discussed how each participant had applied concepts learned in their work or with their team.

 If a video is too big of an ask, a simple email covering key content could suffice.

-You can be creative on how you get the review information in front of your learners.
-The point is to maximize learner retention and reduce the forgetting curve by building in reviews every 10-20 minutes, within 24 hours, and again 7 and 30 days later.
+You can be creative in how you get the review information in front of your learners.
+Maximize learner retention and reduce the forgetting curve by building in reviews every 10-20 minutes, within 24 hours, and again 7 and 30 days later.

 Imagine the ROI your training could have with some simple strategic reviews added to your content delivery!